 Program in Global Family Care for the Elderly and Social Change

 For most of the world, caring for the elderly is a family affair.
-Family care for the elderly, however, is substantially challenged especially in societies where traditional family structure and relationships have changed due to the influences of demography, urbanization, political economy, and cultural shifts.
+However, family care for the elderly is substantially challenged, especially in societies where traditional family structure and relationships have changed due to the influences of demography, urbanization, political economy, and cultural shifts.
 While awareness of population aging and its associated eldercare demands has gained global attention in recent years, the gaps in knowledge, service, and policy in supporting families to provide and sustain adequate care for elderly people are persistently large.
-Professionals who are concerned about eldercare problems worldwide need to understand the complex situation of family care and also information on best practices of care and care.
+Professionals who are concerned about eldercare problems worldwide need to understand the complex situation of family care and also information on best practices of care.
 They need to understand support within the family, for the family, and between the family and health and social services institutions.

-During the past three years, in response to the rapid changes of population aging and the growing concerns about eldercare needs in many nations, we organized the Global Initiative on Caregiving for the Elderly, at Harvard University Asia Center.
-The Initiative, with the generous funding support from Mr. Wang Wenliang, has successfully developed a learning network consisting of five research groups from China (Beijing, Shanghai, Guangzhou, Hang Hong Kong, and Changsha), and four research groups from Thailand, Vietnam, Japan, and Korea, in additionand to individual participants from the U.S. and other countries.
+In response to the rapid changes of population aging and the growing concerns about eldercare needs in many nations, we organized the Global Initiative on Caregiving for the Elderly at Harvard University Asia Center.
+The Initiative, with generous funding support from Mr. Wang Wenliang, has successfully developed a learning network consisting of five research groups from China (Beijing, Shanghai, Guangzhou, Hang Hong Kong, and Changsha), and four research groups from Thailand, Vietnam, Japan, and Korea, in addition, and to individual participants from the U.S. and other countries.
 Through a combination of activities including symposiums, research meetings, field studies, case reports, and site visits, we have made important progress in our understanding of the eldercare situation and key challenges as well as exemplary solutions in these participating countries.
-Some of the findings are summarized in two volumes of special issues, to be published in peer-reviewed journals of Ageing International, and the Journal of Aging and Social Policy.